Tree Planting Planting Tips

 - Root-balled – is when a tree is provided with a globe of soil around the tree roots.
 This type of root system allows for year-round planting

-Could there be Conflict Between the Tree and Infrastructure
+Could there be a conflict between the planted tree and Infrastructure?

 Is there some kind of structure close buy i.e. a building (especially those with potentially poor foundations), pathway or flagging that roots potentially could cause damage to?
 These are good things to note but do not mean you shouldn’t plant.
 With modern planting techniques and a little bit of foresight, these are quite often issues that can be overcome.
 For example, you may choose to use root deflectors to encourage root growth in a particular direction i.e downward so tree roots don’t interfere with you nice new patio.